 The MEdT, a two-year, field-based program, is designed for students who have earned baccalaureate degrees in fields other than education.
 Graduates are eligible for state teacher licensure in either elementary or secondary education.
 A dual secondary/special education option is also available.
-See the “Institute for Teacher Education” for more information.
+See the “School of Teacher Education” for more information.

 Doctor of Philosophy in Education (PhD)

 1776 University Avenue

 J. Simpson Steele, PhD (Chair)—elementary teacher preparation, performing arts education, performance ethnography

 C. Au, PhD—teacher education, early childhood & elementary education, autoethnography & arts-based education, critical literacy, decolonization & power; democracy in education

 A. Bartlett, PhD (Emeritus)—literacy, teacher education